Categories

 • Ø (red): system limits detected

-• R Ø (white, red hands): “hands on the steering wheel” prompt
+• R Ø (white, red hands): “Hands on the steering wheel” prompt

 During the transition from active to passive status, the Ø symbol is shown as enlarged and flashing.
-When the passive state is reached, the Ø symbol is displayed in gray.
+When the passive state is reached, the Ø symbol is displayed in grey.
+Depending on the selected vehicle settings, Active Steering Assist may be unavailable.

 Steering and touch detection

-The driver is required to keep their hands on the steering wheel at all times and be able to intervene at any time to correct the course of the vehicle and keep it in lane.
+The driver is required to keep their hands on the steering wheel at all times and be able to intervene at any time to correct the course of the vehicle and keep it in the lane.
 The driver must expect a change from active to passive mode or vice versa at any time.

 Active Brake Assist1